marczaku/networking-102-realtime/README.md

     - `Send` your complete message over your `UdpClient` by passing in your message converted to bytes.
 And sending it to the `IPEndPoint` received by the `Receive`-Method as a `ref`-Parameter.
 - `Close` everything when we're done.

+Details:\
-You need to create a new `System.Net.Sockets.UdpClient` and pass it a port number that you want to use.
+You need to create a new `System.Net.Sockets.UdpClient` and pass it a port number that you want to use.\
-For example `11000`.
+For example `11000`.\
-Now, the way, this API works, is:
+Now, the way, this API works, is:\
 ```cs
 var remoteEP = new IPEndPoint(IPAddress.Any, 11000);
 var data = udpClient.Receive(ref remoteEP);
 ```

-The IP filters, what IP addresses we want to filter on.
+The IP filters, what IP addresses we want to filter on.\
-It is passed as a ref parameter, so that the Receive Function can change its value.
+It is passed as a ref parameter, so that the Receive Function can change its value.\
-When we receive data, the remoteEP will actually contain the IP Address and Port Number of whoever just sent us bytes.
+When we receive data, the remoteEP will actually contain the IP Address and Port Number of whoever just sent us bytes.\
 Therefore, we can use it to send back information.

 To respond, you can use `udpClient.Send(bytes, bytesLength, remoteEP);` to send a response.